You want smart political talk without the meltdowns?

 You know, my question is, when is enough enough?

-And and how do we make those changes?
+And how do we make those changes?

-And he's taken some heat from some quarters on this, and that is that if you have if you're a member of Congress, you can't be investing in stocks that you have any basically you really shouldn't be investing in any of them.
+And that is that if you have, if you're a member of Congress, you can't be investing in stocks that you have any, basically you really shouldn't be investing in any of them.

 You know, I actually employ this rule on my own anyway.

-Uh Linda, how many times have I have people offered me, you know, we we'd like to make you a partner and and and you know you could you could work with us and m in other words they want to use my name.
+Linda, how many times have I people offered me, you know, we'd like to make you a partner and you could work with us.

 How many times do I say no?

-I mean it's just constant.
+I mean, it's just constant.

 Have I ever said yes?

-No, you never say yes.
+No, you always say yes.

 Let's go the other way.

-And the products that I do advertise on the show are are products that I believe in and people that I know and things that I I personally like, and we go through a whole vetting process for that.
+And the products that I do advertise on the show are products that I believe in and people that I know and things that I personally like.

-You know, it's it's interesting.
+You know, it's interesting.

-I money money changes people.
+Money changes people.

-I'm just I will tell you that you know, and I've been poor in my life, and I've I now have some money in my life, and I'm just m money, you've got to be careful.
+I'm just, I will tell you that, you know, and I've been poor in my life and I now have some money in my life.

-It's uh people's motivation when it comes to money, sometimes it it just shocks me what people will do when it comes to money.
+Sometimes it just shocks me what people will do when it comes to money.

-I personally I don't give a flying rip, you know.
+I personally, I don't give a flying rip, you know.

-So yeah, there you go.
+So, yeah, there you go.

-And I use my money usually to make my work easier, but sh and and give as much away as I possibly can.
+And I use my money usually to make my work easier and give as much away as I possibly can and be responsible so that I can take care of my family as well.

 But short of that, Linda, do I dress like a slob or no?

-Oh, you dress a lot better now.
+You dress a lot better now.

-We've we've moved on up.
+We've moved on up.

 Okay.

-Uh because I you guys convinced me to change my jeans and my shoes.
+Because you guys convinced me to change my jeans and my shoes.

 What else do I wear?